 Power adapter shown has 15-amp female receptacle (NEMA 5-15R) and 30-amp female receptacle (NEMA TT-30R) that are split from a 50-amp (NEMA 14-50P) plug.
 The bigger issue is that you have a 15-amp or 30-amp receptacle protected by a 50-amp breaker.
 Also, if you look closely at the second one below, the handle for unplugging is a thin rubber strap that hooks on to the sides–that style isn’t very easy to unplug, and they’ll break, usually long before the plug itself needs retired.
 DO NOT USE!

-Parkworld 885545 Combiner, RV Splitter V Adapter Cord 5-15P & TT-30P male to 14-50R female
+Parkworld 885545 Combiner, RV Splitter V Adapter Cord 5-15P & TT-30P Male to 14-50R Female

-$29.99 (as of October 9, 2024 18:55 GMT -05:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+$29.99 (as of December 1, 2024 13:16 GMT -06:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Parkworld 885200 Splitter, RV 50A to 30A & 15A V Adapter Cord 14-50P Male to TT-30R & 5-15R Female

-$39.99 (as of October 9, 2024 18:55 GMT -05:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+$39.99 (as of December 1, 2024 13:20 GMT -06:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Differences between RV Plugs and Common Household Plugs

 Perhaps the most confused RV plug is the 30-amp TT-30, which looks very similar to the common 3-wire clothes dryer plug (10-30) which was installed in homes built prior to 1994.
 The two plugs are physically different in the center pin, but more importantly, they’re wired differently.
 The dryer plug supplies 240V, with a ground-neutral bond.
 This bonding means that the ground–which is designed to be a safety feature–is also current-carrying, which negates that function under certain conditions.
 The National Electric Code prohibited that practice in new home construction beginning in 1994, and a 4-wire plug has been used since then.